McCoubs/sample-maker/README.md

 2. Managing audio-file upload, storage and creation
 3. Recording and saving instruments and samples
 4. Managing user -> object and database relations to enable quick and efficent lookups, inserts, updates, etc.
-5. Learning and developing with new frameworks, technologies asnd being able to integrate them all well.
+5. Learning and developing with new frameworks, technologies and being able to integrate them all well.